Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: An Unbounded Self-stabilizing Always Terminating Algorithm

-The assumption that invariant (iii) does not hold in $R'$ implies that $(i, \bullet) \in \sS_i$ whenever processor $p_i$ takes a step that includes the execution of $\snapshotIteration_i(S_i)$ or line~\ref{ln:letSexceedDeltaCall}, which is part of Algorithm~\ref{alg:terminating}'s do forever loop.
-The latter occurs within $\bigO(1)$ asynchronous cycles (due to Argument (1) of this claim) and it includes the call to $\snapshotIteration_i()$ (line~\ref{ln:letSexceedDeltaCall}).
+The assumption that invariant (iii) does not hold in $R'$ implies that $(i, \bullet) \in \sS_i$ whenever processor $p_i$ takes a step that includes the execution of $\baseSnapshot_i(S_i)$ or line~\ref{ln:letSexceedDeltaCall}, which is part of Algorithm~\ref{alg:terminating}'s do-forever loop.
+The latter occurs within finite time (due to Argument (1) of this claim) and it includes the call to $\baseSnapshot_i()$ (line~\ref{ln:letSexceedDeltaCall}).
 Thus, the execution of line~\ref{ln:prevEqReg} is implied by the fact that the repeat-until loop in lines~\ref{ln:letSprime} to~\ref{ln:waitUntilSNAPSHOTackReg2a} eventually ends due to Argument (2) of this claim.

 Argument (4): \emph{showing that invariant (ii) holds.~~}